vivoaquatics/weasyprint/README.md

 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
 * Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+  (if you want to have your own version, that is fine but bump version in a commit by itself so we can ignore when we pull)
-* Send me a pull request.
+* Send a pull request.
 Bonus points for topic branches.

 ## Copyright

 Copyright (c) 2010 Jared Pace.
 See LICENSE for details.
+Additional work Copyright (c) 2014 Simply Business